lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 And a quick one at that!

-In fact, Linda dropped Andrew Potatohead in one  punch.
+In fact, Linda dropped Andrew Potatohead in one  punch...

+Her big potato-masher of a fist mashing his potato head and potato brain into... well, mash potato.

+That doesn't mean she killed him...

+Just laid him out for a few mash-potato minutes as his head re-starched back together.

-And then they both - Lucy and Linda - proceeded to knock out every molecule of the sea of bum naked dweebs in single punches.
+Meanwhile, in a series of spectacular one-hit wonders, they - as in Lucy and Linda - proceeded to knock out every moist particle making up the sea of bum naked dweebs...

+Smashing it into the sea of bum naked, bruised and snivelling dweebs.

 Jordan Pittabreadhead was the only one left standing, cowering in a corner like a scared... well, man with a pitta bread for a head.

+By now, Lucy and Linda's impenetrable disguises had - proving this narrator's descriptive skills to be poor - been penetrated...

+In other words, their moustaches had fallen off - and Linda had stopped farting - revealing that they were in fact, yes...

+Two handbag-headed women.

+Two handbag-headed woman who'd just kicked the potato and dweeb out of a bunch of so-called manly men.

+It was right about now that Andrew Potatohead regained consciousness to witness this fact and - presumably unable to compute what he was seeing - his potato head just...

+Exploded in a shower of baked-potato brain.

+The Grim Bagger would be having baked beans on exploded potato head tonight!

 Linda and Lucy win fight but revealed to be women

 Andrew Potatohead can't compute and his potatohead explodes.